By clicking any link on this page you are giving your consent for us to set cookies. For more information please see our Cookies Policy.

 Here at Sovereign, we understand your holiday begins long before you head off to the airport.
 The anticipation is part of the fun, so our Trusted Advisers are always available to give tips on how to get the most from your destination.

 Both our top picks are located in Marbella on the Costa del Sol.
 On the outskirts of the city is Puente Romano Beach Resort and Spa – a chic, modern resort set in verdant grounds, with tennis courts, a gym and a spa.
 There are several onsite restaurants, including the two Michelin-starred Dani Garcia Restaurante.
-Hotel Fuerte, in the centre of town, offers stylish rooms and all the conveniences you could hope for at a four star resort - including a spa, terrace bars and a swimming pool.

 One thing’s for sure – Spanish summers are hot.
 On mainland Spain, summers are long and the rest of the year is pretty sunny too, peaking at 30°C in July and August.
 The Canaries are a good winter sun destination, with steady mid 20s sunshine for as many as 10 months a year.
 Over on the Balearics there’s more good news, with similarly hot average temperatures and around 11 hours of sunshine per day.